 Learn more ways to bolster your Business Resilience

-The NH Small Business Development Center has an online library of free self-paced eCourses ranging in topics that can enhance your knowledge and bolster your business resilience across the following resiliency areas: business model, finance, operations, organization, reputation, and technology.
+The NH Small Business Development Center has an online library of free self-paced eCourses on topics that can enhance your knowledge and bolster your business resilience across the following resiliency areas: business model, finance, operations, organization, reputation, and technology.

 Sustainability

 The NH SBDC’s Business Sustainability Program (BSP) provides one-on-one confidential business advising in the areas of environmental management, energy efficiency, employee safety, and other issues that impact business sustainability.
-The goal of the BSP is to help the business owner adopt best management practices to reduce risk to operations, increase profitability, and enhance the value of their company.
+The goal of the BSP is to help the business owner adopt best management practices to reduce risk to operations, increase profitability, enhance the value of their company, and become more resilient.

 Cybersecurity